Browse through commonly asked questions to get the answers you need.

 The first charge will occur one day prior to your start date.
 Payment will continue on the same day each month for the duration of the course length (not including 150% max time).
 You can only pay via credit or debit card on file and are not able to split the payment over two different cards.
 If needed, you can update your card on file via your billing page.

-The stipend should be used to cover you basic living expenses while in the program.
+The loan should be used to cover your basic living expenses while in the program.
 That includes rent, groceries, and household bills.
-If you’re looking for more in-depth information on Living Stipends, click here.
+You can find more in-depth information on Deferred Tuition and the Living Expenses loan here.

 Send a message to an Admission Representative!
 We’re available Monday-Friday from 8am-8pm EST. Requests outside of these hours will be handled the next business day.